top of page

 Our bi-national, layperson-led Fellowship dates back to 1956.

 Over the years we have met in various locations in Port Huron and Sarnia.
-We now gather at the Lochiel Kiwanis Centre (180 College Ave) in Sarnia for Sunday services.
+We now gather at the Lochiel Kiwanis Centre (180 College Ave North) in Sarnia for Sunday services.

 A number of Unitarian Universalist ministers visit us each year.